chris2511/signserver-pkcs11/README.md

 ```

 `SIGNSERVER_PKCS11_INI` points to the location of the configuration file

 `SIGNSERVER_PKCS11_DEBUG` enables debugging:

- 1) Nothing, not even fatal errors
+ 0) Nothing, not even fatal errors (default when unset)
- 2) Errors, usually when returning other results than CKR\_OK
+ 1) Errors, usually when returning other results than CKR\_OK
+ 2) Informational messages
  3) Debugging
  4) More debugging